payya4/Group_5_Rotation_3/README.md

     - Links contain info on usage and installation

  ### Project_Figures.txt
- - Info on the figures used in the associated presentation and report
+ - Info on the figures used in the associated presentation and report.